 Pork Chop Pass Pueblito

-The site sits on an unnamed mesa south of Largo Canon between Big Rincon and Palluche Canyons.
+The pueblito sits on an unnamed mesa south of Largo Canon between Big Rincon and Palluche Canyons.
 The pueblito consists of three ground floors built in at least two construction phases.
 One of the circular structures (Room 1) has evidence of a second story.
 The second circular room (Room 2) still has some roofing intact.
 Room 3 is rectangular and postdates at least one of the circular rooms.
-A fourth masonry structure was also identified, but it is unknown as to the function of this feature (Powers and Johnson 1987).
+A fourth masonry structure (Feature 1) was also identified, but it is unknown as to the function of this feature (Powers and Johnson 1987).

 : Ceramics identified included Dinetah Gray, Gobernador Polychrome, Acoma, Zia and Zuni wares (Towner 1997).